Skip to main content

 How it works

-By setting useCHAP to true, the storage administrator instructs Astra Trident to configure CHAP on the storage backend.
+By setting useCHAP to true, the storage administrator instructs Trident to configure CHAP on the storage backend.
 This includes the following:

 • Setting up CHAP on the SVM:

-• If the SVM's default initiator security type is none (set by default) and there are no pre-existing LUNs already present in the volume, Astra Trident will set the default security type to CHAP and proceed to configuring the CHAP initiator and target username and secrets.
+• If the SVM's default initiator security type is none (set by default) and there are no pre-existing LUNs already present in the volume, Trident will set the default security type to CHAP and proceed to configuring the CHAP initiator and target username and secrets.

-• If the SVM contains LUNs, Astra Trident will not enable CHAP on the SVM.
+• If the SVM contains LUNs, Trident will not enable CHAP on the SVM.
 This ensures that access to LUNs that are already present on the SVM isn't restricted.

 • Configuring the CHAP initiator and target username and secrets; these options must be specified in the backend configuration (as shown above).

-After the backend is created, Astra Trident creates a corresponding tridentbackend CRD and stores the CHAP secrets and usernames as Kubernetes secrets.
-All PVs that are created by Astra Trident on this backend will be mounted and attached over CHAP.
+After the backend is created, Trident creates a corresponding tridentbackend CRD and stores the CHAP secrets and usernames as Kubernetes secrets.
+All PVs that are created by Trident on this backend will be mounted and attached over CHAP.

 Rotate credentials and update backends